§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 (1) Every person who intends to open and operate a new offsite commercial facility

-an application, with the office of conservation for a permit to conduct such operation.
+an application with the department for a permit to conduct such operation.

 (2) At least thirty days prior to filing such application with the office, the applicant